molsz011/wikiconverter/README.md

 * Python (ver.
 3.6 or above) and SQLAlchemy library (https://www.sqlalchemy.org/)

 ##### Usage:

+The application is launched by executing the gui.py script:

 ![alt text](https://github.com/molsz011/wikiconverter/blob/master/media/gui.png "GUI")

 1. __Admin username__ – the username of the administrator account of the database system with read and write access to the databases of both source and destination wikis